-Technical Support cypress.com/support
+Technical Support

+cypress.com/supportt

-© Cypress Semiconductor Corporation, 2014-2019.
-This document is the property of Cypress Semiconductor Corporation and its subsidiaries ("Cypress").
+© Cypress Semiconductor Corporation, 2015-2018.
+This document is the property of Cypress Semiconductor Corporation and its subsidiaries, including Spansion LLC ("Cypress").
 This document, including any software or firmware included or referenced in this document ("Software"), is owned by Cypress under the intellectual property laws and treaties of the United States and other countries worldwide.
-Cypress reserves all rights under such laws and treaties and does not, except as specifically stated in this paragraph, grant any license under its patents, copyrights, trademarks, or other intellectual property jou a personal, non-exclusive, nontransferable license (without the right to sublicense) (1) under its copyright rights in the Software in binary code form, to modify and reproduce the Software solely for use with Cypress hardware products, only internally within your organization, and (b) to distribute the Software in binary code form externally to end users (either directly or indirectly through resellers and distributors), solely for use on Cypress hardware product units, and (2) under those claims of Cypress's patents that are infringed by the Software (as provided by Cypress, unmodified) to make, use, distribute, and import the Software solely for use with Cypress's patents that are infringed by the Software (as provided by Cypress, unmodified).
-Knowed is prohibited.
+Cypress reserves all rights under such laws and treaties and does not, except as specifically stated in this paragraph, grant any license under its patents, copyrights, trademarks, or other intellectual property rights.
+If the Software is not accompanied by a license agreement and you do not otherwise have a written agreement with Cypress governing the use of the Software, then Cypress hereby grants you a personal, non-exclusive, nontransferable license (without the right to sublicense) (1) under its copyright rights in the Software (a) for Software provided in source code form, to modify and reproduce the Software solely for use with Cypress hardware products, only internally within your organization, and (b) to distribute the Software in binary code form externally to end users (either directly or indirectly through resellers and distributors), solely for use on Cypress hardware product units, and (2) under those claims of Cypress's patents that are infringed by the Software (as provided by Cypress, unmodified) to make, use, distribute, and import the Software solely for use with Cypress hardware products.
+Any other use, reproduction, modification, translation, or compilation of the Software is prohibited.

 TO THE EXTENT PERMITTED BY APPLICABLE LAW, CYPRESS MAKES NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, WITH REGARD TO THIS DOCUMENT OR ANY SOFTWARE OR ACCOMPANYING HARDWARE, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 No computing device can be absolutely secure.
-Therefore, despite security measures implemented in Cypress hardware or software products, Cypress shall have no liability arising out of any security breach, such as unauthorized access to or use of a Cypress product.
-CYPRESS DOES NOT REPRESENT, WARRANT, OR GUARANTEE THAT CYPRESS PRODUCTS, OX SYSTEMS CREATED USING CYPRESS PRODUCTS, WILL BE FREE FROM CORRUPTION, ATTACK, VIRUSES, INTERFERENCE, HACKING, DATALOSS OR THEFT, OR OTHER SECURITY INTRUSION (collectively, "Security Breach").
-Cypress disclaims any liability relating to any Security Breach, and you shall and hereby do release Cypress from any claim, damage, or other liability arising from any Security Breach.
-In events and described in these materials may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
-To the extent permitted by applicable law, Cypress reserves the right to make changes to this document, including any sample design information or programming code, is provided only for reference purposes.
+Therefore, despite security measures implemented in Cypress hardware or software products.
+Cypress does not assume any liability arising out of any security breach, such as unauthorized access to or use of a Cypress product.
+In addition, the products described in these materials may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+To the extent permitted by applicable law, Cypress reserves the right to make changes to this document without further notice.
+Cypress does not assume any liability arising out of the application or use of any product or circuit described in this document.
+Any information provided in this document, including any sample design information or programming code, is provided only for reference purposes.
 It is the responsibility of the user of this document to properly design, program, and test the functionality and safety of any application made of this information and any resulting product.
-"High-Risk Device" means any device or system whose failure could cause personal injury, death, or properly damage.
-Examples of High-Risk Devices are weapons, nuclear installations, surgical implants, and other medical devices.
-"Critical Component" means any component of a High-Risk Device whose failure to perform can be reasonably expected to cause, directly or indirectly, the failure of the High-Risk Device, or to affect its safety or effectiveness.
-Cypress is not liable,
+Cypress products are not designed, intended, or authorized for use as critical components in systems designed or intended for the operation of weapons, weapons systems, nuclear installations, life-support devices or systems, other medical devices or systems (including resuscitation equipment and surgical implants), pollution control or hazardous substances management, or other uses where the failure of the device or system could cause personal injury, death, or properly damage ("Unintended Uses").
+A critical component is any component of a device or system whose failure to perform can be reasonably expected to cause the failure of the device or system, or to affect its safety or effectiveness.
+Cypress is not l